2. Graphs of y = a sin bx and y = a cos bx

 The frequency of a note in music depends on the period of the wave.
 If the frequency is high, the period is short; if the frequency is low, the period is longer.

-Here is an interesting question which a student asked me recently.
+A student recently asked me an interesting question.
 She wanted to know the frequencies of all the notes on a piano.

 Click here to find out the frequencies of notes on a piano.